MyStudentAcct/digitalpreservation-dmp/README.md

 Once the dependencies have been installed, start the jupyter notebook server via jupyter notebook and open http://localhost:8888.

-In the notebooks folder you'll find the following notebook:
+In this repository you'll find the following notebook:

 * *main_file.ipynb*: This notebook takes the raw data as input and generates two plots to visualize the time series data and the correlations.